AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

     >[!TIP]
     >
-    >We recommend using the *Manage the library for me option* as the Library Management setting as it makes it much easier to keep the `AppMeasurement.js` library up-to-date.
+    >We recommend using the *Manage the library for me option* as the Library Management setting as it makes it much easier to keep the `AppMeasurement.js` library up to date.

 1. Check the box to enable **Use Activity Map**.

    ![Enable Use Activity Map](assets/track-clicked-component/analytic-track-click.png)

-1. Under **General** > **Tracking Server**, enter your tracking server, e.g. `tmd.sc.omtrdc.net`.
+1. Under **General** > **Tracking Server**, enter your tracking server, for example, `tmd.sc.omtrdc.net`.
 Enter your SSL Tracking Server if your site supports `https://`

     ![Enter the tracking servers](assets/collect-data-analytics/analytics-config-trackingServer.png)